bifravst/bdd-markdown/README.md

   already exist
 - it provide good tools to structure a hierarchical document
 - it has support for embedding source code / JSON payloads, and even tables
+- front matter can be used for feature-level configuration